thomaslty/csevpn/README.md

 *Ubuntu 16.04*
 VPN Settings -> IPv4 Settings -> Routes -> Use this connection only for resources on its network Both verions, using nmcli command
-'$ sudo nmcli conn modify cse-ipsecvpn ipv4.never-default true' '$ sudo nmcli conn reload cse-ipsecvpn'
+`$ sudo nmcli conn modify cse-ipsecvpn ipv4.never-default true` `$ sudo nmcli conn reload cse-ipsecvpn`
 With this option, you can

  * Access CSE network (IP subnet 137,189.88.0/255.255.252.0) through CSE VPN